Jumping exercises with Piggy March

 You can then add the poles in and gradually add in fences, as Piggy does in this video:

 About Cooley Monsoon aka Eddie

-Eddie is an 11-year-old bay gelding, competing at 4* level.
-This year he has finished in fourth place at both Houghton International and Burnham Market International (1) CCI4*-S, and also won the Advanced Intermediate at Rockingham International.
+At the original time of writing in 2019, Eddie was an 11-year-old bay gelding, competing at 4* level.
+That year he finished in fourth place at both Houghton International and Burnham Market International (1) CCI4*-S, and also won the Advanced Intermediate at Rockingham International.

 Sire: Ramiro B